What does a real estate attorney do?

 When do you need a real estate attorney?

-Many states require that you hire a real estate attorney, at least to assist with closing duties.
+Many states actually require that you hire a real estate attorney, at least to assist with closing duties.
 These states include:

 - New Hampshire